How Do I Improve my Family Finances?

 Learn about budgeting

+Take inventory of all your financial accounts, debts, and interest rates.
 If you don’t already have a household budget, this is where you need to start.
-Lay out a comprehensive monthly budget that outlines all of your necessary expenses against your income.
-Make sure that you track your spending each month to gauge your progress and accuracy of your budget.
+Create a comprehensive monthly budget that outlines all of your necessary expenses against your income.
+Make sure that you track your income and expenses each month to gauge your progress and accuracy of your budget.
+Doing this can give you a clear look at how you can achieve your financial goals over time.

 Pay down debt